APCGitHub/rets-rabbit-v2-ee3/system/user/addons/rets_rabbit_v2/README.md

 # Changelog

+### 1.0.5
+- Pagination still have to two API calls for now.
+Reworked the ordering

 ### 1.0.4
 - Refactored search_results tag to only execute one API call instead of using two separate calls to fetch the pagination data and search results